modflowpy/flopy/README.md

 *FloPy<sub>3</sub>* is significantly different from *FloPy<sub>2</sub>* (hosted on [googlecode](https://code.google.com/p/flopy/)).
 The main changes are:

 * *FloPy<sub>3</sub>* is fully zero-based.
 This means that layers, rows and columns start counting at *zero*.
 The reason for this is consistency.
 Arrays are zero-based by default in Python, so it was confusing to have a mix.
-* Input for packages that take *layer,row,column,data* input (like the wel or ghb package) has changed and is much more flexible now.
+* Input for packages that take *layer, row, column, data* input (like the wel or ghb package) has changed and is much more flexible now.
 See the notebook [flopy3boundaries](http://nbviewer.ipython.org/github/modflowpy/flopy/blob/master/examples/basic/flopy3boundaries.ipynb)

 ## Installation